Is sod right for your yard?

 What about grass seed?
 In Central Texas, sod is almost certainly better than seed.
 In most cases, seed will simply waste your time and money.
 The one exception to this is winter ryegrass, but it is an “annual” grass (meaning it needs to be installed in the fall and will die next time it gets hot).

 Is this the right time of year to install sod?
-We confidently install sod year-round and get great long-term results.
+We confidently install sod in Austin year-round and get great long-term results.
 Each time of year has different needs and initial appearances.
 Sod installed in the summer needs much more water to keep it healthy, but it typically looks great in this growing season.
 Sod in the winter needs less water, but it will be dormant and therefore a little gray for a while.
 Spring and fall are somewhere in the middle.
 Whenever we install sod, we give our customers detailed care and watering instructions.
 We also often pair sod installation with irrigation services to improve the likelihood of success.

 Want to find out if sod is right for you?
 Contact us for a free fast estimate!

-How to choose the right type of sod
+How to choose the right type of sod in Austin

 What kind of grass do you need?
 Unless you are redoing an entire section, you probably want it to match your current yard.
 Then you need to consider different turf requirements.